 Workplace Plans — 401(k), 403(b), 457(b)

 Employer-sponsored plans provide generous contribution limits, potential matches, and both pre-tax and Roth opportunities.
-In some cases, 457(b) plans allow penalty-free distributions after separation, which can benefit those retiring early.
+Some 457(b) plans allow penalty-free access after separation, useful for early retirees.

 Self-Employed & Business Owner Plans — SEP IRA, SIMPLE IRA, Solo 401(k), Cash Balance